Geta/geta-notfoundhandler/README.md

 # Configuration

 Add the NotFound handler in the Startup.cs in the `ConfigureServices` method.
 Below is an example with all available configuration you can set.
-For Episerver project, also call `AddEpiserverNotFoundHandler`.
+For Episerver project, also call `AddEpiserverNotFoundHandler` - it will add Admin UI in the Episerver admin UI.

 ```
 public void ConfigureServices(IServiceCollection services)